zukunft/zukunft.com/docs/code_functions_all.md

     \-- echo_html - section for function echo_html not yet defined that it should be display interface in /html/html_base.php
     \-- echo - section for function echo not yet defined that it should be display interface in /html/html_base.php
     \-- ui_progress - section for function ui_progress not yet defined that it should be display interface in /html/html_base.php
+    \-- div - section for function div not yet defined that it should be internal in /html/html_base.php
+    \-- div_bs - section for function div_bs not yet defined that it should be internal in /html/html_base.php
+    \-- button_bs - section for function button_bs not yet defined that it should be internal in /html/html_base.php
 \-- html_selector
     \-- display - section for function display missing in /html/html_selector.php
     \-- end_selector - section for function end_selector missing in /html/html_selector.php